mrzResearchArena/Anticancer-Peptides-CNN/README.md

 &nbsp;

 #### D. Model Architecture:
-You can find the model architectures from the given [link](https://github.com/mrzResearchArena/Anticancer-Peptides-CNN/tree/master/Model-Architecture).
+You can find the model architectures with parameters from the given [link](https://github.com/mrzResearchArena/Anticancer-Peptides-CNN/tree/master/Model-Architecture).

 &nbsp;